-Circumstances may occur at the school that require parents to pick up their students in a formalized, controlled release/dismissal from a location other than their child's school.
-This process is called Reunification and may be necessary due to weather, a power outage, hazmat or if a crisis occurs at the school.
+Circumstances may occur at the school that requires parents to pick up their students in a formalized, controlled release/dismissal from a location other than their child's school.
+This process is called Reunification and may be necessary due to weather, a power outage, hazmat, or if a crisis occurs at the school.
 The Reunification method is a protocol that makes the process more predictable and less chaotic/confusing for all involved.

 Reunifying students with their parents or legal guardians in the aftermath of an emergency is very important and requires planning in advance of the emergency to ensure everyone is safe.
-Accomplishing this goal requires the efficient, coordinated use of resources and efforts from across the entire community (including School District personnel, Emergency Management, local law enforcement, fire and Emergency Management officials).
+Accomplishing this goal requires the efficient, coordinated use of resources and efforts from across the entire community (including School District personnel, Emergency Management, fire, local law enforcement, and Emergency Management officials).

 WHAT CAN I DO BEFORE THIS HAPPENS TO PREPARE?